 #LeadingVBHC – We talked to Kristie Dennett, Orthopedic Service Line Coordinator (and CODE client) from Holland Hospital in Holland, Michigan.
 Holland has been collecting outcome data for a year now.
-Listen in as Dennett discusses the process and hear how her hospital has benefitted.
+Refer below to the transcription as Dennett discusses the process and hear how her hospital has benefitted.

 Breanna Cunningham: Hi there.
 Breanna Cunningham here with Kristie Dennett from Holland Hospital where Kristie is a registered nurse and also runs their Orthopedic Service Line.